Our Curriculum is Community

 Studies show that play is deeply involved in child development and learning: Play improves memory, creative problem solving, and self-regulation.
 Strong bodies, good coordination, social skills, and imagination are natural consequences of free play.

-Additionally, since all pursuits are considered equal, students at self-directed learning centers have an amazing opportunity to focus on tasks for hours on end, creating worlds and mastering complex skills from woodworking to goat farming to algebra.
-Students can follow their interests wherever they lead- and you guessed it, interest has been shown to be vital to deep learning.
+Additionally, since all pursuits are considered equal, members at self-directed learning centers have an amazing opportunity to focus on tasks for hours on end, creating worlds and mastering complex skills.
+Members at Pathfinder learn incredible social and emotional skills through peer play as well.
+Members can follow their interests wherever they lead- and you guessed it, interest has been shown to be vital to deep learning.

 Autonomy Increases Motivation

 People learn best when they are self-motivated.
 Researchers have known for some time that autonomy (student choice in the learning process) increases motivation and learning effectiveness.
 For example, a comprehensive literature review of empirical research on autonomy and learning concludes that “there is evidence that learners' active and independent involvement in their own learning (autonomy) increases motivation to learn and consequently increases learning effectiveness."
 Student autonomy has been shown empirically to correlate with higher levels of motivation, perseverance, and deep learning.

 For full academic footnotes, check out our Research page.

 Children learn best from other kids who are just slightly ahead of their own abilities.
 In a mixed age setting, older students have the opportunity to mentor younger children.
 Age mixing also allows for nurturing relationships between older and younger children, and is an effective anti-bullying strategy.